skylarkcob/sb-core/readme.txt

 Please update all SB Plugins after you updated SB Core.

 == Changelog ==

+= 1.2.7 =
+* Update function to change url for term's meta.

+= 1.2.6 =
+Update to test all plugins and themes are compatible with SB Core.

+= 1.2.5 =
+* Hide SB Core plugin update messages on plugins page.
+* Update new check core functions.

 = 1.2.4 =
 Update function to check thing error.